tanvir-git/odoo-documentation/content/applications/finance/fiscal_localizations/chile.rst

-   **Rejected:** Indicates the information in the invoice is incorrect and needs to be corrected, the detail of the issue is received in the emails you registered in the SII, if it is properly configured in Odoo, the details are also retrieved in the chatter once the email server is processed.
+   **Rejected:** Indicates the information in the invoice is incorrect and needs to be corrected, the detail of the issue is received in the emails you registered in the SII, if it is properly configured in CoquiAPPs, the details are also retrieved in the chatter once the email server is processed.

    If the invoice is Rejected please follow this steps: